Everything you should know about Botox or fillers

 How much does it cost?

-Neither Botox nor dermal fillers is available on the NHS.
+Neither Botox nor dermal fillers are available on the NHS.

 Botox injections cost on average £150 to £350 per session, depending on what you are having done.